Ameausoone/macos-provision/README.md

-# MacOs Ansible Playbook
+# MacOS Ansible Playbook

-This an Ansible Playbook to provision my MacOS.
+This an Ansible Playbook to provision my macOS.

 ## What this playbook provide ?

 It will :
 * create usefull directories.
 * install packages (brew(and taps), asdf, npm).
 * copy dotfiles which configure various applications(Git, npm, terraform, asdf) in home.